Millowise01/Millo-s-Recipe-App/README.md

   - `filter.php?a=West_African` - Fetch West African recipes.
   - `search.php?s=QUERY` - Search recipes by name.
   - `lookup.php?i=ID` - Fetch meal details by ID.
+  - `filter.php?c=CATEGORY` - Filter recipes by category (e.g., Vegetarian, Seafood).

+## Deployment

+This application is deployed on two web servers with a load balancer for high availability and performance.

+### Web Servers

+The application is deployed on two standard web servers (Web01 and Web02) to ensure redundancy and reliability.

+### Load Balancer

+A load balancer (Lb01) is configured to distribute incoming traffic between the two web servers, providing:
+- Improved performance by distributing the load
+- High availability with failover capability
+- Scalability for handling increased traffic

+For detailed deployment instructions, see [deployment.md](deployment.md).

 ## License